Song Seung-hyun: 2014–2024: Continued solo activities, new agency, and retirement

 In 2016, Song was announced to be joining the cast of the web drama 'Detective Alice 2'.

-On December 24, 2019, FNC announced that Seung-hyun would depart the group when his contract expires on December 31 to focus on his acting career.
+On 24 December 2019, FNC announced that Seung-hyun would depart the group when his contract expires on 31 December to focus on his acting career.

 In 2020, Song Seung-hyun signed a new contract with acting agency 'Wooridle Company'.

+In February 2024, Song announced his retirement from the entertainment industry and leave Korea to live a new life.